CADWRDeltaModeling/test/README.md

     `-u[mode]`: Specifies what is displayed under "Untracked files". `-u` must be followed by one of the following modes without any space (e.g., `git status -uno`):

     - `no`: Hides untracked files.
+    - `all`: Shows all untracked files.
+Same as running `git status -u`.
-    - `normal`: Shows untracked files and directories (without the contents therein).
+    - `normal`: Shows untracked files and the names of directories that contain untracked files (without the contents therein).
 Same as running `git status` (without the `-u` option).

-    - `all`: Shows untracked files and directories and their contents inside.
-Same as running `git status -u`.
+            Note: git tracks files, not directories.
+Thus, empty directories will never show up with `git status`

 - `add`